-Quite apart from the fruit and vegetables on display, processed products like pasta and chutneys also come in an array of reds, yellows and and greens.
-Not forgetting the clothes, either, with visitors, exhibitors and musicians alike often dressing in their regional costumes.
+Quite apart from the fruit and vegetables on display, processed products like pasta and chutneys also come in an array of reds, yellows and greens.
+Not forgetting the clothes, either, with visitors, exhibitors, and musicians alike often dressing in their regional costumes.

 I mention musicians because the event is accompanied by a programme of musical treats (assuming you like brass bands and folk dancing).